The Science and Nature Program

 Young Scientists | Kindergarten

 What’s special about the seasons?
-Whatever the weather, the second year of Science and Nature is dedicated to the cycles of the year as we examine how creatures of the Northeast survive and thrive in each of the seasons.
-Peek inside an acorn home, wonder at the winter woods, and spot signs of spring at the pond with “expeditions” to different exhibits at the Museum.
-Close the year by digging into our first dissection.
+The first year of the Science and Nature Program is dedicated to the cycles of the year as we examine how creatures of the Northeast survive and thrive through the seasons.
+Peek inside an acorn home, wonder at the winter woods, and spot signs of spring as you and your child go on “expeditions” to different Museum dioramas, collaborate on science crafts, and investigate your own local habitat!

 Kindergarten